 Address: 2000 Las Vegas Blvd S, Las Vegas, NV 89104

-Gondola Rides at the Venetian
+15. Gondola Ride at the Venetian

 Address: 3355 S Las Vegas Blvd, Las Vegas, NV 89109

-The Venetian Hotel & Casino offers the world-renowned Gondola Ride experience, which is one of the most famous Las Vegas attractions.
-These gondolas take visitors on a tour of culture and beauty along a replica of the Grand Canal.
-Gliding through the thrilling yet romantic atmosphere of Venice, riders observe beautiful bridges, cafes, and balconies as they coast downstream.
+The Venetian Hotel & Casino offers the renowned Gondola Ride experience, which is one of the most famous Las Vegas attractions.
+These gondolas take visitors on a boat tour of culture and beauty along a replica of the Grand Canal in Venice.
+Gliding through the hotel’s romantic atmosphere, riders observe beautiful bridges, cafes, and balconies as they coast downstream.

-Gondola Rides at The Venetian Hotel & Casino make for an unforgettable vacation memory – one that is sure to leave lasting impressions on any traveler lucky enough to take part in its magic.
-One of the highlights of every gondola ride is a singing gondolier pilot.
+Gondola Rides at The Venetian Las Vegas make for an unforgettable vacation memory that will leave lasting impressions on any traveler who takes part in its magic.
+One of the highlights of every gondola ride is the singing gondolier.

-The Gondolier March, a once-in-a-day tradition in which a group of gondoliers sings in unison as they march along the indoor canal, is one of many reasons why people stay at The Venetian Hotel.
+The Gondolier March, a once-a-day tradition in which a group of gondoliers sings in unison as they march along the indoor canal, is one of many reasons why people stay at The Venetian Hotel.
 After your ride, stop by the Grand Canal Shoppes for a luxury piece to take home or grab dinner and drinks for some great people-watching.

-Explore Red Rock Canyon on a bike
+16. Explore Red Rock Canyon on a Bike

 Address: 1000 Scenic Loop Dr, Las Vegas, NV 89161

 If there is any park worth visiting near Las Vegas, it is Red Rock Canyon, a favorite among those who love hiking, climbing, and exploring exotic rock formations.
 It is the state’s first National Conservation Area.

-This canyon is the closest place to Las Vegas, about a 20-minute drive, so it’s easy to visit and is also one of our favorite free things to do.
+Red Rock Canyon is only about a 20-minute drive from Vegas, so it’s easy to visit and is also one of our favorite fun things to do outdoors.
 This is a great spot to see ancient petroglyphs and get a breath of fresh air away from the chaos of Sin City.

 One of the best things to do in Las Vegas alone is to ride an electric bike around Red Rock Canyon.
-Bring water, a camera, and comfortable sports clothing to ensure you’re properly prepared for the day.
+Bring water, a camera, and comfortable sports clothing to ensure you’re prepared for the day.
 This park is an adventurer’s dream, far removed from the typical Las Vegas experience.

-Visit Paris Las Vegas Hotel & Casino
+17. Visit Paris Las Vegas Hotel & Casino

 Address: 3655 S Las Vegas Blvd, Las Vegas, NV 89109